eric-burel/data-fetching-patterns-in-react/README.md

 }
 ```

-At first glance, the mixture of JavaScript with HTML tags might seem strange (it's called JSX, a syntax extension to JavaScript).
+At first glance, the mixture of JavaScript with HTML tags might seem strange (it's called JSX, a syntax extension to JavaScript.
+For those using TypeScript, a similar syntax called TSX is used).
 To make this code functional, a compiler is required to translate the JSX into valid JavaScript code.
 After being compiled by [Babel](https://babeljs.io/), the code would roughly translate to the following:

 ```js
 function Navigation() {